-Students must maintain an enrollment of at least eight units per term to be eligible for financial aid as a full-time student.
+Students must maintain an enrollment of at least 6 units per term to be eligible for financial aid as a full-time student.
 All degree requirements must be completed within the time limit as set forth by the program.
 The quantitative standard is determined based on number of terms attended, regardless of aid, and subject to verification by the school financial aid officer.

 Failure to Maintain Satisfactory Academic Progress